IBM/protect-webapp-using-runtime-container-security/README.md

  1. User (developer) configures security policies in NeuVector.
  2. User (developer/hacker) accesses the web application and trigger some security attacks.
- 3. User (admin/developer) gets notification of the security attacks and its details on NeuVector Dashboard.
+ 3. User (admin/developer) gets notification of the security attacks and its details on the NeuVector Dashboard.

 ## Pre-requisites